-Making Buffalo Home’s Our Home, Our Stories is a unique videos series filmed by community members.
+Making Buffalo Home’s Community Filmmaker Series are stories filmed by community members.
 The video series gives community storytellers a platform to share their unique perspective on culture, identity, traditions, community and making Buffalo home.
 And they share these perspectives in their own voice.

 Making Buffalo Home